pherrymason/PHP-po-parser/readme.md

     $poparser->read('my-pofile.po');
     // Entries are stored in array, so you can modify them.

-    // Use `updateEntry(msgid, msgstr)` to change the messages you want.
+    // Use updateEntry method to change messages you want.
     $poparser->updateEntry('Write your email', 'Escribe tu email');
     $poparser->write('my-pofile.po');